 Gratuities--are not included in our guide fees, but are appreciated by our hard-working guides.
 If you feel that you've gotten good service, feel free to show your gratitude!

 Booking and Cancellations:

-A 50% deposit is required to book a guided trip (we accept Visa, Mastercard and personal checks) and the balance is due on the day of the trip.
+A 50% deposit is required to book a guided trip and the balance is due on the day of the trip.
 Shortly after booking your trip you will receive a confirmation letter.
 If paying by check, the deposit is due upon receipt of the confirmation; if paying by credit card the deposit will be collected upon booking the trip.
 If reservations are cancelled more than 30 days before a scheduled trip, a full refund of deposit will be issued.
 Deposits are forfeited on trips cancelled between seven and thirty days prior.
 Clients are responsible for full payment when cancellations are made less than seven days before the scheduled trip.
 Cancellations due to weather will be rescheduled.

-(Altamont Anglers operates on Pisgah National Forest Rivers under USDA Forest Service Permit #PIS6560)
+(amont Anglers operates on Pisgah National Forest Rivers under USDA Forest Service Permit #PIS6560)